-- c) In all other instances, the Nasittuq Spill Contingency Plan is implemented.
-The FOX-M LSS Manager becomes the Spill Control officer; the CMO Environmental Services Supervisor becomes the Spill Control Manager and reports the spill as per Section 6.3.1 below. - d) In all instances, the individual discovering the spill must take steps to ensure that personnel on the barge or aircraft are contacted to stop the pumps and close the isolation valves, as applicable. - e) In all instances, the NWSCC must be informed even if the spill has occurred within the contractor's area of responsibility in order to inform the FOX-M LSS Manager, CMO and NWSO.
+- a) If a fuel spill occurs between the sealift re-supply pipeline beach head and the ship or barge, the sealift contractor's POL Spill Contingency Plan is implemented.
+The sealift contractor assumes the role of Spill Control Manager and reports the spill to the required authorities. - b) Similarly, if the spill occurs between the airlift de-fueling head and the aircraft tank or bladder, the airlift contractor assumes the role of Spill Control Manager and reports the spill to the required authorities. - c) In all other instances, the Nasittuq POL & Hazmat Spill Contingency Plan is implemented.
+The LSS Manager becomes the Spill Control officer; the CMO Environmental Services Supervisor becomes the Spill Control Manager and reports the spill as per Section 6.3.1 below. - d) In all instances, the individual discovering the spill must take steps to ensure that personnel on the ship, barge, airplane or helicopter are contacted to stop the pumps and close the isolation valves, as applicable. - e) In all instances, the LSS Manager must be informed even if the spill has occurred within the contractor's area of responsibility in order to inform the CMO and NWSO.
 In cases where the responsibility resides with the contractor, Nasittuq will provide assistance, as requested by the sealift or airlift contractor, in implementing their Spill Contingency Plan.